SanchitAggarwal/apparel-classifiation/README.md

 #### **Experiment 2:** *HoG Features + SVM - Binary Class - 30% Validation* ####
 Then we evaluated on the whole dataset containing 2K images of U Neck and V Neck.
+HoG features are extracted and directly fed to SVM classifier.

 *Results*: